BobSteagall/gcc-builder/README.txt

     gcc-build-vars.sh.

   * make-gcc.sh - This script makes GCC from within the build subdirectory.
-    It runs with -j8 (i.e., up to 8 parallel processes), so if you don't have 8 cores on your build system, you should change this value.
+    It runs with -j8 (i.e., up to 8 parallel processes); you can change this value by modifying the GCC_BUILD_THREADS_ARG variable defined in the gcc-build-vars.sh script described above.

   * clean-gcc.sh - This script deletes the source, build, install staging, and package output directories.